IsharMud/ishar-web/readme.md

 ### More Information

-The website is using a combination of Python, Flask, SQLAlchemy, MariaDB, nginx, and uwsgi, among other things.
+The website is using a combination of Python, Django, MariaDB, nginx, and uwsgi, among other things.

 The MUD itself is written in C, while relying upon "[Mocha](https://old.isharmud.com/mocha/)".